syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ## IsDefault Property

-The IsDefault property indicates whether the ButtonAdv is a Default button.
-The IsDefault property used to activate the ButtonAdv by pressing using Enter key.
-When setting the IsDefault property to true, the user can invoked the button click event by pressing the `Enter` key.
+The IsDefault property indicates whether the ButtonAdv is a Default button and is used to activate the ButtonAdv by pressing using Enter key.
+When setting the IsDefault property to true, the user can invoke the button by pressing the `Enter` key.

 {% tabs %}